Zum Inhalt

 Entity Formula Meaning

-today_cost_without_grid_charge max(0, grid_cost_eur − grid_charge_cost_eur) What the grid bill would have been if the battery had never been charged from the grid
+today_cost_without_grid_charge max(0, grid_cost_eur − gc_cost_for_subtraction) What the grid bill would have been if the battery had never been charged from the grid (see Scenario 2 precedence above)

 Weekly Aggregation (in-memory)